I’m Victoria—a psychotherapist—I have a passion for engaging the body in the work of therapy

 Blending insight-oriented therapy with myth, metaphor, and embodied somatic work for a unique healing approach to creating change

-I am a certified Somatic Experiencing Practitioner (SEP) and work with a range of physical, emotional, and attachment traumas.
-Respecting the body-mind-spirit connection, I integrate somatic and depth-oriented approaches to support healing and reduce suffering—creating space for a reawakening of your innate joy.
+Respecting the body-mind-spirit connection, I integrate somatic and depth-oriented approaches to support healing and reduce suffering—creating space for a reawakening of your innate well-being.

 A deepening approach to anxiety

-My early foundation in treating anxiety and panic was partially informed by the CHAANGE Program—a structured, CBT-based protocol emphasizing building self-mastery and reducing symptoms without medication.
-While I no longer use that formal system, it confirmed my belief that anxiety is both understandable and treatable.
-Over time, my practice has evolved into a more integrative, trauma-informed approach that addresses root causes through somatic awareness, emotional processing, deepened self-understanding, compassion, and nervous system regulation.
+My early foundation in treating anxiety and panic was partially informed by the CHAANGE Program—a structured, CBT-based protocol that emphasized reducing anxiety symptoms through a skill-based approach.
+Over time, my practice evolved into a depthful, integrative, trauma-informed approach that addresses root causes through somatic awareness, emotional processing, deepened self-understanding, compassion, and nervous system regulation.

 Additional somatic training

-I attended Kathy Kain’s year-long Touch Skills Training for Psychotherapists, a companion modality to Somatic Experiencing emphasizes safe, healing touch supporting trauma resolution.
+I completed Kathy Kain’s year-long Touch Skills Training for therapists, a companion modality to Somatic Experiencing emphasizing safe, healing touch supporting trauma resolution.
 Certification pending.

 Life experience as a path

 I entered my counseling masters program in early mid-life.
-My approach to therapy has been informed by client centered and depth training, as well as, my own rich life and career experience.
-You can read more about that here.
+My approach to therapy has been informed by client centered and depth training, as well as, my own life and career experience.
+You can read more about how valuing growth over the course of a lifetime lead me to practice of therapy.

 "MAY YOU BE WELL.